 The beautiful island of Sardinia featured in The Spy Who Loved Me, staying at the Hotel Cala di Volpe on the Costa Smerelda; it is near here that Bond drove his Lotus Esprit into the Mediterranean after being pursued by Stromberg’s heavies.
 And he enjoys some winter sports while in Cortina in For Your Eyes Only, a little unseasonal for the sake of a summer holiday though.

 Head for Venice rather than Rome, where you can stay in the Hotel Danieli.
 Bond was directed there to meet Lisl Baum after the operation in Risico (room 86 to be exact) and it is also where Dr Holly Goodhead stays in Moonraker.
 Make sure you visit St Mark’s Square and take a gondola ride at the very least, while you can follow in Bond’s footsteps in Risico and visit Harry’s Bar (where, in 1953, the Bellini cocktail was invented) and Florian’s for a drink before dining at Quadri.
-All three are in St Mark’s Square, so you won’t have far to travel.
+All three are in or around St Mark’s Square, so you won’t have far to travel.

 While you can stay at Villa Gaeta, more affordable might be a road drip that sees you take in the lakes before heading for Siena, famous for the Palio horse race seen in Quantum of Solace, as well as its mediaeval architecture, food, art and museums.